 Should I really be using my time for this?

 YES, YES, YES!
 100x’s YES!
 There is only one of you.
 You must take care of yourself.
-We know you could spend more time cleaning the house, cooking, folding laundry, etc., etc., but if your health and well being are not a priority, you’re possibly shortening the time you have to take care of your family anyhow.
+We know you could spend more time cleaning the house, cooking, folding laundry, etc., etc., but if your health and well being are not a priority, you’re possibly shortening the time you have to take care of your family in the long run.
 Train for a race with young children, so you’re around to train for a race when they are not so small anymore!

 We know you want your kids to take good care of themselves as well.
 What better way is there to show them how than by setting a good example?